typelevel/cats-effect/site/src/main/tut/datatypes/io.md

 that expect the features of `Thread.interrupt` or of the old and deprecated `Thread.stop`:

-`IO` cancelation does NOT work like that, as thread interruption in Java is inherently *unsafe, unreliable and not portable*!
+`IO` cancellation does NOT work like that, as thread interruption in Java is inherently *unsafe, unreliable and not portable*!

 ### Building cancelable IO tasks